- Pepperdine University, J.D.

 - United States Court of Appeals Ninth Circuit

 - United States District Court Central, Eastern, Southern, Northern Districts of California

-- Defended real estate agent in dispute over erroneous appraisal and misrepresentations in a purchase transaction caused by inconsistent standards for measuring the square footage of houses.
+- Furla v.
+Jon Douglas Co.
+(1998) 65 Cal.App.4th 1069: Defended real estate agent in dispute over erroneous appraisal and claimed misrepresentations arising from inconsistent standards for measuring the square footage of houses under California law.
 Incomplete release language in a form real estate purchase contract creates liability for misrepresentations by real estate professionals during sale negotiations that would normally be barred in a properly drafted contract.
-Furla v.
-Jon Douglas Co.
-(Superior Court for the State of California, Los Angeles County), and on appeal of summary judgment 65 Cal.App.4th 1069 (1998)

 Professional and Community Activities

 - Association of Southern California Defense Counsel, and a member of its Amicus Committee

 - Los Angeles County Bar Association, and its Appellate Courts Committee

 - Beverly Hills Bar Association Luncheon: Mediation Confidentiality in California – Is Legislative Action Needed?
 (May.
 24, 2012)

 - Southern California Super Lawyers (2012-2014)